 The utility is a project of the Sustainable Energy Partnership under contract to the District Department of the Environment (DDOE).
 The Sustainable Energy Partnership consists of nine organizations, including IMT.
-We lead Market Transformation efforts such as assisting with energy benchmarking and promoting energy-code compliance.
-IMT's role in the DC SEU is spearheaded by program associate John Andreoni, who runs the Benchmarking Help Center.
+We lead Market Transformation efforts that include energy benchmarking, commercial tenant engagement, codes education, and financial program design.
+IMT's role in the DCSEU is spearheaded by Megan Houston, who focuses on multifamily finance and technical assistance.

 A lead advisor to the bill's lead sponsor, DC Councilmember Mary Cheh, IMT provided technical assistance in crafting the CAEA in 2008.
 The CAEA--which launched the District to the forefront of sustainability and energy efficiency nationwide--was passed unanimously by the DC Council on July 15, 2008, and signed into law by Mayor Adrian Fenty on Aug.
 4, 2008.

 Among other energy conservation and efficiency initiatives, the bill required for the first time in any U.S. jurisdiction that the energy performance of commercial buildings be annually rated (or benchmarked) and disclosed to the marketplace.
 IMT assisted the DC City Council in amending the Green Building Act to include this rating and disclosure mandate for commercial properties.